A popular seal sanctuary in Skegness is experiencing serious financial difficulties as a result of the COVID-19 pandemic.

 Natureland Seal Sanctuary has repeatedly been closed as a result of the Government’s national lockdowns from March and November of 2020 and January 2021 respectively, leading to a lack of visitor funding.

-Matthew Yeadon, director of the sanctuary, said that they’re ‘in a tight spot at the moment’ and needs £100,000 to survive.
+Matthew Yeadon, director of the sanctuary, said that they’re ‘in a tight spot at the moment’ and need £100,000 to survive.

 “It has been difficult because all the money is going out and not a lot is really coming in,” he said.

-Mr Yeadon said things ‘will be getting busy’ in the coming months with more seals to be rescued, thus adding to the costs.
+Mr Yeadon said things ‘will be getting busy’ in the coming months with more seals to be rescued, thus adding to the costs of rehabilitating them.

 “It’s coming to the end of the grey seal rescue season and we have about six or seven in the rearing pool.
 Common seal season is coming, and things will be getting busy”.